drbenmorgan/FalaiseArt/README_examples.md

 ...
 ```

-so we also need to add the filtering trigger path to `SelectEvents`.
+so we also need to add the label of the processing/filtering path to `SelectEvents`.
 This leads to the fhicl file:

 ```
 source : {